Have you ever sung someone to sleep?

-A mother struggles to find the right song to lull her baby, her attempts lost in the chanting coming through the window and the pulsing of music from below.
+A mother struggles to find the right song to lull her baby, her attempts lost in the chanting coming through the window.
 Her baby's restlessness grows with the urgency of the revolution.
 How can she bring him peace in the midst of a fight for his very future?

 Lullaby follows a mother on an unlikely search for peace in a moment of collective chaos.
-Unable to sleep she ventures out into the night, baby in arms, and encounters an eccentric cast of characters on a spontaneous journey.
-Their paths intertwine with a lighthearted twist delivering the lullaby she needs and her own evolution in the process.
+Unable to sleep she ventures out into the night, baby in arms, and what unfolds is a confronting and spontaneous journey.
+Her path intertwines with others in a lighthearted twist delivering the lullaby she needs and her own evolution in the process.

 Lullaby is a one woman opera written for acclaimed soprano Laura Bohn.
-Sankaram's score deftly weaves the sung and spoken voice with virtuosic viola over a kaleidoscopic electronic soundscape in meditative lullaby, protest anthems, and jazz-inflected rhythms.
-Calderón's writing evokes a struggle between the inner and outer world which is playful, at times absurd, hopeful, and unflinchingly honest.
+Kamala Sankaram's score deftly weaves the voice with virtuosic viola and keyboard over a kaleidoscopic soundscape in meditative lullaby, protest anthems, and jazz-inflected rhythms.
+Guillermo Calderón's writing evokes a struggle between the inner and outer world which is playful, at times absurd, hopeful, and unflinchingly honest.
 Lullaby celebrates the interconnectivity of humanity with a global message; whether you are protesting in the streets or bringing a baby to sleep, you are never singing alone.

 Soprano Laura Bohn, "an amazing blend of vocal splendor and physical virtuosity'' (San Francisco Chronicle).

 Music by Kamala Sankaram, "A strikingly original artist" (New York Times).

 Libretto by Guillermo Calderón; "there’s a freshness and forcefulness to Calderón’s work, which marries the urgency of politics to the playful joy of theatremaking.”
 (American Theatre).